 2. Instagram to offer behind-the-scenes glimpses and the “Fine Dining Making Of” story

-According to Instagram Advertiser Statistics, 60% of Instagram users say that they learn about a product or service on the platform, and 75% take action, such as visiting a website, after seeing a post that interests them.
-Keeping in mind that there are 700 million active users engaging with the platform, Instagram becomes undisputably one of the most powerful social media channel in which to showcase your brand.
+According to Instagram Advertiser statistics, 60% of Instagram users say that they learn about a product or service on the platform, and 75% take action, such as visiting a website, after seeing a post that interests them.
+Keeping in mind that there are 700 million active users engaging with the platform, Instagram becomes indisputably one of the most powerful social media channels in which to showcase your brand.

 In parallel to the brand narrative that is featured on your mobile-optimised website, a luxury restaurant marketing strategy should use Instagram to satisfy customers’ curiosity for behind-the-scenes glimpses and the “making-of” story.
 Start with authentic snippets that highlight the collaborative launch effort — everything from architectural milestones, sourcing trips, kitchen taste-testings to the interior design.

 Even more so, as the fine dining experience becomes increasingly about the journey and the atmosphere, restaurant marketers should also take advantage of short videos to directly relay the excitement, bustle and anticipation surrounding the upscale restaurant prior to launch.
 According to eMarketer, more than 62% of the world’s internet users viewed digital videos in 2017, up from 60.8% in 2016.
 Short-form video content is a multi-purpose tool.
 It can be showcased on Instagram, the brand website and also distributed as a part of the press kit for traditional PR activations.

 The concept of “designing for Instagram” is gaining popularity amongst fine-dining restaurateurs.
 It involves incorporating visual elements that have the potential to encourage “Instagrammable moments” as an integral part of the restaurant’s design.